-The Committee meets regularly to consider revisions of the rules, new rules as dictated by technological development, Code Cases, and requests for interpretations.
-Only the Committee has the authority to provide official interpretations of this Code.
-Requests for revisions, new rules, Code Cases, or interpretations shall be addressed to the Secretary in writing and shall give full particulars in order to receive consideration and action (see Submittal of Technical Inquiries to the Boiler and Pressure Vessel Standards Committees).
+The Committee meets regularly to consider revisions of the rules, new rules as dictated by technological development, Code cases, and requests for interpretations.
+Only the Committee has the authority to provide official interpretations of the Code.
+Requests for revisions, new rules, Code cases, or interpretations shall be addressed to the staff secretary in writing and shall give full particulars in order to receive consideration and action (see the Correspondence With the Committee page).
 Proposed revisions to the Code resulting from inquiries will be presented to the Committee for appropriate action.
 The action of the Committee becomes effective only after confirmation by ballot of the Committee and approval by ASME.
 Proposed revisions to the Code approved by the Committee are submitted to the American National Standards Institute (ANSI) and published at http://go.asme.org/BPVCPublicReview to invite comments from all interested persons.
 After public review and final approval by ASME, revisions are published at regular intervals in Editions of the Code.